AadarshaCihe260281/ICT930-SkillTrack/docs/REFLECTION_GUIDE.md

 - What they would improve

 ## 7. Conclusion
-Summarise the team's outcomes and how the project demonstrates frontend development skills.

 ## Referencing

 Use APA style where external sources are used.
 Cite sources in the reflection and include a reference list.
-Do not invent references.